Trouble Ahead: Dangerous Missions with Desperate People (2019)

-Enter the world of Dr. Nona Whitley: a border camp overflowing with refugees from the Rwanda genocide, a place where fear is the daily ration and survival requires an accompli
+Enter the world of Dr. Nona Whitley: a border camp overflowing with refugees from the Rwanda genocide, a place where fear is the daily ration and survival requires an accomplice.

-When All the Girls Stopped Singing (publication in Fall 2019)
+When All the Girls Stopped Singing (publication in 2023)

-A brief synopsis: When her mother dies, Zora Monroe, a spokeswoman for a human rights organization, uncovers the secret of her adoption.
+When her mother dies, Zora Monroe, a spokeswoman for a human rights organization, uncovers the secret of her adoption.
 The shock of discovery fuels her decision to find blood relatives.
-Her journey to the homeland with a but duplicitous guide named Senoja takes her inside a burgeoning genocide where she must decide the fate of a young girl cousin.
+Her journey to the homeland with an experienced but duplicitous guide takes her inside a burgeoning genocide where she must decide the fate of a young girl.

 Cast amid nation-shattering events, When All the Girls Stopped Singing is a deeply personal story of a woman’s struggle to redefine family and to navigate the confounding path of human responsibility.